shaussler/TheoreticalUniverse/theoretical_universe/field_equations/index.rst

    by Stéphane Haussler

-In this serie of articles, I will translate the Field Equations of Mr. Einstein in the Cartan-Hodge Formalism.
+In this serie of articles, I translate the Field Equations of Mr. Einstein in the Cartan-Hodge Formalism.

 .. warning::